PawanRamaMali/Web-Scraping/README.md

 * Two of the most common header fields are the `User-Agent` (identification string for the software making the request) and cookies (special type of header that has a variety of uses)

+### Response

+* The response contains 2 main pieces of information – the status code and the body of the response.
+* The status code indicates whether the request was successful and/or any errors.
+It is represented by a 3-digit number.
+* The body of the response contains the requested information.
+Usually, it is either an HTML or a JSON file.

+The two most frequently encountered status codes are:
+▪ 200 OK – The request has succeeded
+▪ 404 Not Found – The server can not find the requested resource

+Codes in the ranges indicate:
+▪ 2xx – Success
+▪ 3xx – Redirects
+▪ 4xx – Client errors
+▪ 5xx – Server errors